tradingview-pine-seeds/docs/faq.md

 #### Q: What if my pull request was not merged automatically?

 __A:__ Check the action logs for validation warnings and errors.
-If you cannot fix the problem, contact us at pine.seeds@tradingview.com.
+If you cannot fix the issue, contact us at pine.seeds@tradingview.com.
 Our support team is available on weekdays from 6 AM to 3 PM UTC.

 #### Q: Why is it not possible to load more than 3000 of .csv data files in one commit?